The Powerpuff Girls (franchise): The Powerpuff Girls (1998–2005)

-Various clips from different incarnations of The Powerpuff Girls, primarily the 1998 incarnation with some segments from the 2016 series.

 Craig McCracken originally developed The Powerpuff Girls in 1992 as a cartoon short entitled Whoopass Stew! while in his second year at CalArts.
 The series made its official debut as a Cartoon Cartoon on November 18, 1998, with the final episode airing on March 25, 2005.
 The series centers on Blossom, Bubbles and Buttercup, three kindergarten-aged girls with superpowers.
 The girls all live in the fictional city of Townsville with their father and creator, a scientist named Professor Utonium, and are frequently called upon by the city's mayor to help fight nearby criminals and other enemies using their powers.

 Powerpuff Girls Z (2006–2007)

 Powerpuff Girls Z (出ましたっ！パワパフガールズZ, Demashita!
 Pawapafu Gāruzu Zetto) is a 2006 Japanese magical girl anime series based on the original The Powerpuff Girls, co-produced by Cartoon Network Japan and Aniplex and animated by Toei Animation.
 The series featured character designs by Miho Shimogasa, the character designer of Cutie Honey Flash and Ultra Maniac and animation director of Sailor Moon, deviating from the original series in terms of genre and animation style.
 Powerpuff Girls Z was aired in Japan on TV Tokyo between July 1, 2006, and June 30, 2007.
 In addition to Cartoon Network Japan, the anime was also broadcast on AT-X.